 They’re annoyingly durable, a pest, and can live up to a whole year if the conditions are right, though, in the summer, they tend to be more abundant and have a shorter life span.

-Adult fleas measure less than 1/8 inch and have incredible jumping power, which is why they so quickly transfer between animals.
+Adult fleas measure less than 1/8 inch and have incredible jumping power, so they quickly transfer between animals.
 They’re tough and can survive for up to 2 weeks without food.

 It’s vital to understand the life cycle of eggs to adult fleas, though, because many flea treatments only target adults.
 The four stages of flea life are: